amd/ZenDNN/docs/CONTRIBUTING.md

 ## 1. Overview

-The Sample Operator in ZenDNNL is a template for creating new operators.
+The Sample Operator in ZenDNN* is a template for creating new operators.
 It includes the following components:

 - Operator interface (`sample_operator.hpp` and `sample_operator.cpp`)
 - Operator context (`sample_context.hpp` and `sample_context.cpp`)